scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 ```

 On every stack trace, you have also the information about the timing.
 The
 unit of time is nanoseconds.
-So one million ns is one second.
+So one billion ns is one second.
 We use
 nanoseconds because flamegraphs cannot display decimal values and we don't
 want to lose time precision.